When you buy an air mattress for camping and hiking, it’s best to know about its level of air pressure.

 Remember, the abnormalities will eventually form holes leading to leaks.

-When you feel difficulty pumping the air mattress, you must stop and check its firmness.
+When you feel it is difficult to air pump, you must stop and check its firmness.

-After you’ve assessed that it’s inflated enough, stop immediately to avoid overfilling it.
+After you’ve assessed that it’s inflated enough, stop the electric pump immediately to avoid overfilling it.

 6. The air mattress is as hard as a rock